Pediatric Home Service Data Breach Class Action Settlement

-Individuals who received a notice from Pediatric Home Respiratory Services, doing business as Pediatric Home Service, stating their private and protected health information was impacted in the November 2024 data breach, may be eligible to submit a claim for up to $1,500 from a class action settlement.
-The cybersecurity incident compromised PII and PHI belonging to 43,6434 individuals.
+Individuals who received a notice from Pediatric Home Respiratory Services, doing business as Pediatric Home Service, stating a November 2024 data breach impacted their private and protected health information may be eligible to submit a claim for up to $1,500 from a class action settlement.
+The cybersecurity incident compromised information belonging to 43,6434 individuals.

-Pediatric Home Respiratory Services LLC has agreed to pay to settle a class action lawsuit.
-The plaintiffs claimed the company failed to adequately protect personal and medical information during a targeted cyberattack in November 2024.
+Pediatric Home Respiratory Services LLC agreed to pay to settle a class action lawsuit alleging it failed to adequately protect personal and medical information during a targeted cyberattack in November 2024.

 Who can file a data breach claim?

-- Class members are all individuals living in the United States who were sent notice by Pediatric Home Respiratory Services LLC, d/b/a Pediatric Home Service, that their personal and health information was impacted in the November 2024 data breach.
+Class members include all individuals living in the United States who received notice from Pediatric Home Respiratory Services LLC, d/b/a Pediatric Home Service, that the November 2024 data breach impacted their personal and health information.

 How much is the settlement payout?

-Class members can claim one credit monitoring benefit and one cash payment benefit.
+Class members can claim one cash payment benefit and one credit monitoring benefit.

 Cash payment benefit options:

-- Cash payment A – Documented losses: Class members can claim up to $1,500 for documented out-of-pocket losses traceable to the data incident.
-This includes monetary losses from identity theft or fraud, fees for credit reports, credit monitoring, freezing or unfreezing credit, costs to replace IDs and postage for contacting banks.
+• Cash payment A – Documented losses: Class members can claim up to $1,500 for documented out-of-pocket losses traceable to the data incident.
+This includes monetary losses from identity theft or fraud; fees for credit reports, credit monitoring or freezing or unfreezing credit; costs to replace IDs; and postage for contacting banks.
 Only losses incurred between Nov.
 1, 2024, and April 23, 2026, are eligible.

-- Cash payment B – Alternate cash: Class members that do not submit a documented losses claim can submit to receive a one-time payment of $50.
+• Cash payment B – Alternate cash: Class members who do not submit a documented losses claim can submit a claim to receive a one-time payment of $50.

 Credit monitoring payment benefit options:

-- CyEx Medical Shield Complete: This credit monitoring option is available for adults and includes $1 million medical identity theft insurance and monitoring for healthcare insurance ID exposure, medical record number exposure, and unauthorized HSA spending.
+• CyEx Medical Shield Complete: This credit monitoring option is available for adults and includes $1 million medical identity theft insurance and monitoring for health care insurance ID and medical record number exposure and unauthorized HSA spending.

-- CyEx Identity Defense Total: This credit monitoring option is for adults and includes $1 million identity theft insurance, real-time credit file monitoring, dark web scanning and public records monitoring.
+• CyEx Identity Defense Total: This credit monitoring option is available for adults and includes $1 million identity theft insurance, real-time credit file monitoring, dark web scanning and public records monitoring.

 How to claim a class action rebate